solidOxytocin/solidOxytocin/README.md

     <td valign="top">
       <strong>Ilocos Sur Power Notifier</strong><br />
       <sub>Flutter · Supabase Edge Functions · FCM · LLM enrichment</sub><br /><br />
+      Local Power Outage only post on facebook but I deleted FB to fix doom scrolling.
-      Push notifications for power outages in my province.
-ISECO only posts them to Facebook, which is useless if you're not scrolling, so I built an event-driven pipeline: scraper → Supabase Edge Function → LLM enrichment → FCM fan-out.
+      So I built this Ilocos Sur Power Notifier App.
+A push notifications for power outages in my province.
+ISECO only posts them to Facebook, which is useless if you're not scrolling, not following the page, the need to press the bell icon or notify settings and NEED FACEBOOK!
+I built an event-driven pipeline: scraper → Supabase Edge Function → LLM enrichment → FCM fan-out.
     </td>
   </tr>
 </table>